Visiting Bratislava, Slovakia: More Than a Day Trip from Vienna!

 Again, the food here was hearty and we loved it!
 For our starter we got a pancake stuffed with shredded chicken in a red cream sauce, and that honestly could have been a main dish on its own, but we had more coming.

-Traditional Slovak food at Prašná Bašta.
+Traditional Slovak food at Prašná Bašta in Slovakia.
 This is potato and zucchini pancake stuffed with pork and beef tenderloin.

 I went for potato dumplings, which looked like mini-gnocchi covered in sheep’s cheese with crispy bacon, and Sam ordered a potato and zucchini pancake stuffed with pork and beef tenderloin in a paprika sauce.